procore/documentation/other_procore_apis/bim_web_viewer.md

 viewer.start();
 ```

-Here, there Webviewer has been isntanced and we have invoked start which does not belong to a namespace to start initializing the model viewer.
+The Webviewer has been isntanced and we have invoked the `start` method which does not belong to a namespace to start initializing the model viewer.

 ```js
 viewer.camera.setPosition(1, 10, -1);